Where and when did Freemasonry start?

-The history of Freemasonry is well documented since the establishment of several lodges in England and continental Europe, but there is a dearth of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.
+The history of Freemasonry is well documented since the establishment of several lodges in England and continental Europe, but there is a shortage of reliable resources when it comes to the period before the establishment of Masonic lodges in the early 18th century.

 Enter Hiram Abiff

-Due to the secretive nature of this society coupled with the fact that relatively few pieces of literature have survived over the time which could have told us more about how Freemasonry came into being, it’s difficult to point an exact moment in time and space when this unique organization came into existence.
+Due to the secretive nature of this society coupled with the fact that relatively few pieces of literature have survived over time which could have told us more about how Freemasonry came into being, it’s difficult to point an exact moment in time and space when this unique organization came into existence.

 To put weight to this argument, it must be noted that Hiram Abiff was himself an architect and Mason and was responsible for the construction of an important historical building, King Solomon’s Temple.

 A Masonic manuscript known as Regius Poem or Halliwell Manuscript provides a sequence of events which are beautifully mentioned in 64 vellum pages written in Middle English.

-It mentions that Euclid counterfeited geometry and gave it a new name of masonry.
+It mentions that Euclid counterfeited geometry and gave it a new name for masonry.
 This was done to attract children of nobility in Ancient Egypt to this profession.

 This poem also mentions the spread of masonry to diverse and far away lands.
 It states that the craft of masonry was brought to England during the reign of King Athelstan who reigned as the King of Anglo Saxons from 924 A.D to 939 A.D.

 These 15 points are mentioned in this manuscript and are considered as moral codes by which every Freemason must live.

 This manuscript has been dated to 1390 AD and proves that Freemasonry existed during medieval ages and it’s not a modern phenomenon as speculated by some of its detractors.